 Explore this incredible resource with everything your young learners want to know about syllables, their types and syllable counting in a print friendly format.
 Our syllable worksheets are chock-full of fun learning activities and practice exercises that include charts, tables, match, cut and glue syllables, sorting into their types, circling mono and disyllabic words, syllabication in compound words and a word challenge printable to top it all.
 Download the set to provide your children up to grade 3, with these diverse opportunities to learn and practice syllabication swimmingly.
+Click on our free worksheets and kick-start their syllable practice!

 Make teaching phonics effortless with this very concise and comprehensive chart, that illustrates the six types of syllables with their descriptions, hints and examples, all integrated in a single printable.

-Let the children clap for the syllables!
+Let the 1st grade children clap for the syllables!
 Well, that's the case here quite literally, for the worksheet enjoins them to count the syllables with claps and circle the number of claps, yet keep the practice playful.

-Let children get down to the nitty-gritty of segmenting, i.e. breaking a word apart into its syllables, to understand how english sound and spelling patterns work, with this syllabication worksheet.
+Let children get down to the nitty-gritty of segmenting, i.e. breaking a word apart into its syllables, to understand how english sound and spelling patterns work, with this printable syllabication worksheet.

 Segmenting is vital in learning to spell, read and pronounce words correctly in addition to recognizing its rhythm and stress patterns.
 Use this printable to learn and practice this segmenting pattern.